jeffreyhunter77/expressive-test/README.md

 The chai `expect` function is available globally as `expect`, although you may use any assertion library you choose.
 As with other test frameworks, a test passes if it does not throw an exception or reject.

-For the test declaration functions to be available, you must import the expressive-test library.
+For the test declaration functions to be available, you must require the expressive-test module.
 That is not supplied by the test runner.
 You can do that in each test file if you choose.
 I prefer to create a setup file at the top of my test directory and include it instead.
-The setup file can then include the library and do any other initialization that's required.
+The setup file can then include this module and do any other initialization that's required.

 <a name="section_understanding_test_properties"></a>
 ### Understanding Test Properties

 The time that I first started writing code to run under Node.js coincided with my journey toward more test-driven development.
 I had previously written a lot of unit tests in PHP, so when I first used Mocha, it seemed like a big step forward.
 Later, I found myself working in a Rails environment with Rspec.
-I had written pleny of code in Ruby before, but it was my first significant use of Rspec.
+I had written plenty of code in Ruby before, but it was my first significant use of Rspec.
 That was a great experience, and it was the first time I felt like I was getting any good at writing tests.

 One of the game changers for me were the `let` and `let!` statements that Rspec provides.
 ES6, of course, gives us a native `let` keyword, but it's not as useful as the method in Rspec.